We recently had the pleasure of catching up with Eric Peters,

 Other respondents weren’t sure how the certification would help them, so we created a ‘benefits of being certified’ section.
 We made it clean, simple to

-Nick: Based on your experience, do you have any advice for folks who are interested in trying feedback polls to improve the performance of a landing page?
+Nick: Based on your experience, do you have any advice for folks who are interested in trying on-site surveys to improve the performance of a landing page?

 Eric: One of the toughest parts of this project for my team was removing our opinions from the design process.
 You may think a design is pretty slick, but when your data tells you otherwise, you’ve got to listen.